 First-time homebuyers should also consider whether to get a fixed-rate or floating-rate mortgage.

-With fixed-rate mortgages, the interest rate and mortgage payments stay the same for the entire term of the loan.
+With fixed-rate mortgages, the interest rate and mortgage payments stay the same for the entire loan term.
 Additionally, it can be beneficial to lock in a reasonable rate while mortgage rates are low.

-Floating-rate mortgages, such as an adjustable-rate mortgage (ARM), are designed to help homebuyers in certain circumstances take advantage of rates that periodically change.
+Floating-rate mortgages, such as an adjustable-rate mortgage (ARM), are designed to help homebuyers take advantage of rates that periodically change in certain circumstances.

-These loans allow borrowers to access low introductory rates during the early years of the loan.
-Additionally, this can enable borrowers to qualify for a larger loan compared to a fixed-rate mortgage.
+These loans allow borrowers to access low introductory rates during the loan’s early years.
+Additionally, this can enable borrowers to qualify for a larger loan than a fixed-rate mortgage.

 The downside occurs when interest rates rise, resulting in higher monthly payments.

-All of the available mortgage financing options can often be overwhelming for first-time homebuyers.
-However, understanding your current financial situation can help you choose the best mortgage.
+The available mortgage financing options can often be overwhelming for first-time homebuyers.
+However, understanding your financial situation can help you choose the best mortgage.

-While it is tempting to take the largest loan offered, it can lead to some lenders requiring higher rates and private mortgage insurance.
-In addition, it is essential to remember that floating interest rates can increase at any time.
+While taking the most significant loan offered is tempting, it can lead to some lenders requiring higher rates and private mortgage insurance.
+In addition, it is essential to remember that floating interest rates can increase anytime.